deepakajaylinux/testpage/docs/source/logging_dapper.rst

 .. code-block:: bash

-	cleopatra logging log --php- log --log-message="Here is something logging to the console and error log"
+	ptconfigure logging log --php- log --log-message="Here is something logging to the console and error log"

 Instead of